 A breast physical exam is a careful manual examination of the breasts by a doctor or other health professional.
 This exam can help find lumps that women may miss with their own self-exams.

 While it's true that most lumps are found by women themselves, the abnormality in a breast can be so difficult to feel that only someone with experience would recognize it.
 Lumps, thickening, asymmetry (a difference in appearance between the two breasts) — changes in your breasts that you may not notice or think are “normal” — may be detected by a health professional who examines many breasts regularly.
-About 20% of the time, breast cancers are found only by physical exam and not seen on a mammogram.

 During and after treatment